 Why these two specifically?
-It’s obvious when you think about it.
-If you are past the beginner stage, you already know enough grammar to understand most texts as long as you know the words.
+First of all, if you are past the beginner stage, you already know enough grammar to understand most texts as long as you know the words.
 That means you mostly have to learn new words to understand any text.
 And not just a few, but thousands!

-For understanding spoken language, you also need to understand all those words, as well as one more skill – understanding the style of spoken language, and doing it in real time!
+For understanding spoken language, you also need one more skill – understanding the style of spoken language, and doing it in real time!

 Spoken language differs from written language in both style, structure and vocabulary, and usually it also goes quite fast.
 Getting good at this requires lots and lots of listening to natural language to train your ear, until you don’t have to pay attention to individual words anymore, but you understand sentences as a whole.

-But just listening to any spoken language doesn’t help you that much.
+But just listening to random spoken language doesn’t help much.
 You need comprehensible input!
-You need to understand and follow what’s being said, otherwise you won’t learn anything new.
+What does that mean?
+It means that you need to be able to follow along in what’s being said, even if you don’t understand all the words.
+Otherwise you won’t learn anything new.
 This is exactly the idea of the Simple Swedish Podcast!
 Here is how you can use it to efficiently improve your Swedish comprehension!

 There are two main ways you can use it, and it depends on your level in Swedish and the difficulty level of the individual episode:

-1. If you have a hard time following what’s being said
+If you have a hard time following what’s being said:

 - First, just listen, once or twice.
 Try to focus and understand as much as possible.